mesosphere/marathon-lb/README.md

 only exposed on LBs which have the same LB tag (or group) as defined in the Marathon app's labels (using `HAPROXY_GROUP`).
 HAProxy parameters can be tuned by specify labels in your app.

-To create a virtual host the `HAPROXY_0_VHOST` label needs to be set on the given application.
+To create a virtual host or hosts the `HAPROXY_0_VHOST` label needs to be set on the given application.
 Applications with a vhost set will be exposed on ports 80 and 443, in addition to their service port.
+Multiple virtual hosts may be specified in HAPROXY_0_VHOST using a comma as a delimiter between hostnames.

 All applications are also exposed on port 9091, using the `X-Marathon-App-Id` HTTP header.
 See the documentation for `HAPROXY_HTTP_FRONTEND_APPID_HEAD` in